There

 principle

-appears to have arisen particularly in situations where operators from
+appears to have arisen particularly in situations where

-developed countries lead tours into developing countries, although
+developed countries lead tours into developing countries,

-democracy still sometimes needs its advocates in the former as well.
+democracy still sometimes needs its advocates in the

-Although Araucaria has not been directly involved in human rights
+Although Araucaria has not been directly involved in human

 issues, Ronda is a

-former member of the Guatemalan Human Rights Association (having
+former member of the Guatemalan Human Rights Association

-visited Guatemala and stayed there with the sister of a refugee, at
+visited Guatemala and stayed there with the sister of a

 which time she

-was shown around some of the poverty areas by a local Indigenous man)
+was shown around some of the poverty areas by a local

 and held

-meetings of Fiesta Hispanica at Griffith University, to spread the word
+meetings of Fiesta Hispanica at Griffith University, to

-about human rights issues in Latin America generally.
-She was
+about human rights issues in Latin America

-especially interested in providing a forum for the Australian students
+especially interested in providing a forum for the

-serious problems were happening to real people, including young people
+serious problems were happening to real people, including

 like

-been a member of Amnesty International, and of AbSchol (a group at
+been a member of Amnesty International, and of AbSchol (a

-Univeristy of Adelaide for tutoring of Aboriginal students), and has
+University of Adelaide for tutoring of Aboriginal

-participated in various human rights events in Brisbane (but avoiding
+participated in various human rights events in Brisbane

 some of the more extreme political movements).